mm539/CPP_Nanodegree_Capstone_Z/README.md

-This project was created as my capstone project for the Udacity C++ Nanodegree I'm taking.
-My objective is to create a game.
+This project was created as my capstone project for the Udacity C++ Nanodegree I took.
+My objective was to create a game.
+The first version I submitted was a buggy and incomplete game, but it was enough to satisfy the basic requirements.
+After I submitted the project I made some further improvements but since then I've switched gears and started learning how to use Unreal Engine 4.

+This game is still buggy and incomplete, and will probably remain so.
+I keep at as something that will be sporadically updated whenever I went to practice and hone my fundamental c++ skills.

 ## Dependencies
 * cmake >= 3.7